Sygil-Dev/whoosh-reloaded/docs/source/searching.rst

     with myindex.searcher(weighting=scoring.TF_IDF()) as s:
         ...

-A weighting model is a :class:`~whoosh-reloaded.scoring.WeightingModel` subclass with a ``scorer()`` method that produces a "scorer" instance.
+A weighting model is a :class:`~ whoosh_reloaded.scoring.WeightingModel` subclass with a ``scorer()`` method that produces a "scorer" instance.
 This instance has a method that takes the current matcher and returns a floating point score.